 Auto Body Repair technicians fix everything from small scratches in a car’s finish to major damage following an accident.
 In this program, you will learn to repair newer vehicles and restore older cars to their original condition.

-Students completing the Auto Body Repair program may seek employment as Auto Body Technicians, Insurance Appraisers, Auto Glass Installers, Automotive Paint Technicians, etc. Many student seek employment as general Auto Body Technicians, where you may be responsible for repairing or refinishing automotive bodies, or straighten vehicle frames.
+Students completing the Auto Body Repair program may seek employment as Auto Body Technicians, Insurance Appraisers, Auto Glass Installers, Automotive Paint Technicians, etc. Many students seek employment as general Auto Body Technicians, where they may be responsible for repairing or refinishing automotive bodies, or straightening vehicle frames.